atuzhykov/labcult/README.md

 # labcult

-Landing for Non-govermental organization "The Laboratoty of culture researches" powered on stack Python\Django and simple frontend using boostrap
+landing for non-govermental organization "The Laboratoty of culture researches"
+powered on stack Python\Django and simple frontend using boostrap